anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ### Kinesis data streams

 * One shard can handle up to 1000 transactions/s or 1MB/s.
 If the file is 8kb, that means 8MB/s.
-So we need 8 shards.
+So we need 8 shards
 * Stream can deliver to Glue, which can transfom files into Parquet, and deliver to S3
 * Stream cannot convert files to Parquet on the fly
 * it can retain data, but minimum only for 24h